Pytre/Pytre/README.md

 I am not looking for contributions but if you have any questions I would be happy to answer them.

+## Setup

+Copy from templates "credentials_secrets.py" to Pytre folder and change key.
+Launch "\_\_main\_\_.py".

+If no Pytre.db and Pytre.key were previously existing then the program will create them on first run.
+If no user is set as superuser / admin then current user will be given admin rights.

+Folder containing queries files should also contains "\_version_min.json" from templates.
+It is used to make sure no one is using an old version when implementing new restrictions.

 ## License

 Pytre is licensed under GNU Affero General Public License 3.
 You can find the license text in the LICENSE file.